| Merbau Wood |

 Is Merbau Wood Termite Resistant?

-Merbau wood is naturally resistant to most termites because of the presence of a complex chemical compound or oil in the wood.
+Merbau wood is naturally resistant to most termites because of a complex chemical compound or oil in the wood.
+These natural compounds make Merbau wood less attractive to termites and may help protect it from insect attack.

 How to Care for Merbau Decking?

-Although Merbau is a robust hardwood but maintenance is required to keep the deck durable and looking the best.
+Although Merbau is a robust hardwood, maintenance is required to keep the deck durable and looking the best.

 Here are some simple steps for maintaining Merbau decking.

-- Clean your deck regularly: Sweep the deck regularly to remove dirt and moisture, and use a hose to wash it down.
+1. Clean your deck regularly: Sweep it regularly to remove dirt and moisture, and use a hose to wash it down.

-- Sand rough areas: If your deck becomes rough or splintered over time, use medium-grit sandpaper to smooth out the surface.
+3. Sand rough areas: If your deck becomes rough or splintered over time, use medium-grit sandpaper to smooth the surface.

-- Protect the wood: To prevent fading and weathering, consider applying a wood sealer or finish to your deck.
-This will also help to protect the wood from moisture and rot.
+4. Protect the wood: To prevent fading and weathering, apply a wood sealer or finish to your deck.
+This process will also help to protect the wood from moisture and rot.

-- Repair damaged areas: If you notice any areas of your deck that is damaged or showing signs of wear, repair them as soon as possible to prevent the damage from spreading.
-This may require replacing or repairing individual boards.
+5. Repair damaged areas: If you notice any areas of your deck that are damaged or showing signs of wear, repair them as soon as possible to prevent the damage from spreading.
+It may require replacing or repairing individual boards.

 Is Merbau Wood Sustainable?